 Mastering Verbal Communication:

-- Effective Tone: Use a suitable and respectful tone.
+- Effective Tone: Speak in a friendly and respectful way.

 Session 3: Non-verbal Communication